 In all VDI deployments, the following characteristics apply:

-They live within VMs on a centralized server
+The virtual desktops live within VMs on a centralized server

-In modern digital workspaces in which numerous apps must be accessed on-demand, VDI facilitates secure and convenient remote access that helps boost employee productivity.
+In modern digital workspaces in which numerous apps must be accessed on demand, VDI facilitates secure and convenient remote access that helps boost employee productivity.
 Furthermore, it enables a consistent experience across multiple devices.

 Assuming all supporting infrastructure is functioning as intended, a user who remotely accesses a VDI solution from their endpoint can manage the OS and the applications and data on it as if they were running locally.
 This setup lets workers safely access everything they need from virtually any device, without requiring specific hardware.

-Augmented by solutions for convenient single sign-on (SSO) and secure remote access, can also be run and managed alongside the growing spectrum of cloud, web and mobile apps integral to modern workflows.
+Augmented by solutions for convenient single sign-on (SSO) and secure remote access, virtual desktops can also be run and managed alongside the growing spectrum of cloud, web and mobile apps integral to modern workflows.
 Employees get a unified experience that enables greater productivity, while IT avoids silos and mitigates the risk of unauthorized logins.